Resources for Committtees on Ministry

 Not all conflict is alike.
 Different kinds of conflict require different kinds of responses.
 This is an overview of a model of conflict by Alban Institute consultant Speed Leas.

 Congregational leaders and members have the responsibility to provide a safe and welcoming environment for children and adults—both regular attendees and visitors.
-Developing a Disruptive Behavior Policy indicates a commitment to creating a safe and welcoming environment by confirming a list of expectations for everyone's behavior.
+Developing a Destructive Behavior Policy indicates a commitment to creating a safe and welcoming environment by confirming a list of expectations for everyone's behavior.

 When we engage in reconciliation--which is different than an apology or forgiveness--we invite change that will transform a relationship.